Learnmore Jonasi

-Learnmore Manyenyeka (born 22 August 1993), formerly known as Long John the Comedian, now known professionally as Learnmore Jonasi, is a Zimbabwean stand-up comedian, actor and MC.
+Learnmore Mwanyenyeka (born 22 August 1993), formerly known as Long John the Comedian, now known professionally as Learnmore Jonasi, is a Zimbabwean stand-up comedian, actor and MC.
 He is also known as "The Village Boy" and has won the 2019 National Arts Merit Awards as the Outstanding Comedian of the Year and the 2019 Savanna Comic Choice Awards as the Pan African Comic of the Year.
 He was people's choice award winner in Steve Harvey's Stand Up Spotlight competition in 2019.
 In 2020 he won the National Arts Merit Awards as the Outstanding Comedian of the Year.

 Early life and education

-1993 - 2010

-Learnmore was born 22 August 1993 as Learnmore Mwenyeyeka at Dangamvura Hospital in Mutare, Manicaland, Zimbabwe.
+Learnmore was born 22 August 1993 as Learnmore Mwanyeyeka at Dangamvura Hospital in Mutare, Manicaland, Zimbabwe.
 He never met his father and does not know his name.
 His mother, Memory Mwanyenyeka, is a Kindergarten teacher in South Africa.
 He was raised by his grandparents, Partson Mwanyenyeka, a government pensioner and Lillian Mwanyenyeka in Chimanimani.

 During the years 1999 to 2000, he went to Chimanimani Primary School between Grade 1 and 2.
 When his grandfather was retrenched from work, in 2000, they moved to Mutare where he continued his education at Sheni Primary School from Grade 3 up to the time he sat his ZIMSEC Grade 7 Certificate.
 In 2006, he joined Chimanimani High School, and in 2010, he sat his ZIMSEC General Certificate of Education Ordinary Level.